approov/quickstart-android-java-okhttp/SECRET-PROTECTION.md

     // failure due to a potentially temporary networking issue, allow for a user initiated retry }
 catch(ApproovException e) {
-   // a more permanent error, see e.getMessage()
+   // a more permanent error, see e.message
 }
 // app has passed the precheck
 ```